darkmagician/seagull/README.md

 a copy of http://gull.sourceforge.net/

-Fixed a radius authentication problem
+Fixed a radius authentication problem in *libcrypto.so*.
+Use *build.libcrypto.conf* to replace *build.conf* for libcrypto.so build (windows support is also added.).
+The avaiable build is under *release-libcrypto*

-The message is built with the "Authenticator" field filled with 0x00000000000000000000000000000000 in the scenario.
+The message is built with the "Authenticator" field filled with *0x00000000000000000000000000000000* in the scenario.
 (Don't lose any zeros.
 There must be 32 zeros (16 bytes))
 ```xml
 <Message name="Accounting-Request">
       <setfield name="Authenticator" value="0x00000000000000000000000000000000"> </setfield>